The Memory Care Experience Station Pilot

-The “Station” is an award-winning, large-scale, multi-sensory device for people living with advanced dementia in memory care.
-It began in 2019 as an R+D project to prove the point that multi-sensory experiences improve outcomes.
+The “Station” pilot is an award-winning, large-scale, multi-sensory device for people living with advanced dementia in memory care.
+It began in 2019 as a program to prove the point that multi-sensory experiences improve outcomes.
 Tested and iterated over 190 times, the pilot continues to be in use at the commission site, Frank Residences in San Francisco.

 Multi-sensory, Personalized and Social

-The Station uses immersive, multi-sensory experiences to engage cognitive functions, drawing on cutting-edge research in memory care and experience design.
-The Station creates personalized, interactive experiences that leverage familiar stimuli to evoke memories and emotional responses, improving cognitive and emotional well-being.
+The Station pilot uses immersive, multi-sensory experiences to engage cognitive functions, drawing on cutting-edge research in memory care and experience design.
+The Station hosts personalized, social, interactive experiences that leverage stimuli coordinated with customized content.
+It is designed engage and bring delight to people living with dementia to improve cognitive and emotional well-being.
+Installed in the client site (Frank Residences memory care wing), this innovation in psychosocial care continues to improve quality of life at the site.

 Highlights